d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 Therefore we want to make our route configuration extensible, so we can pass additional routes and child routes linked with their components to our router.

-To do this, we simply wrap the exported route into a function that accepts a list of route configurations as a Rest parameter.
+To do this, we simply move the exported route into a function that accepts a list of route configurations as a Rest parameter.

 ```ts
 /* ... */